Perpetual Motion Wall Rock Climbing

 11 Total Climbing Routes

 Browse More Rock Climbing Classics in Perpetual Motion Wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Perpetual Motion Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Perpetual Motion Wall:

 Featured Route For Perpetual Motion Wall

 Perpetual Motion 5.10d 6b+ 21 VII+ 21 E3 5b California